CSharp-CheatSheet/CSharp-CheatSheet.github.io/pages/dotnettype.md

         {
             var array = new int[] { 1, 2, 3, 4, 5, 6, 7, 8, 9 };

-            MyDelegate myDelegate1 = new MyDelegate(AddOne);
+            // Create three delegate objects that take differentmethods as parameters MyDelegate myDelegate1 = new MyDelegate(AddOne);
             MyDelegate myDelegate2 = new MyDelegate(MultipleTwo);
             MyDelegate myDelegate3 = new MyDelegate(Square);